ibipul/CSE519/HW2/PROJECT_REPORT.md

 # Project Report

 Following is an executive summary of the current HW2.
+The final goal of the project was to give out error estimates of Zillows algorithm for 2.98 million property listings.
+There was complete information about a property and error margines in it's sale for about 90k listings-- these formed the data for model building and evaluation.

 ## About the Task